majaalin/picture-this/README.md

 ## Assignments

-The assignment is to create a Instagram clone.
+The assignment is to create a Instagram clone we call Picture This.

 ## Link